Sultanate of Oman

 Salalah to Muscat

-Proceed to the Airport to catch your flight to Muscat.
-Upon arrival, meet by our representative and transfer to Tulip Inn Hotel or similar, rest of the day at leisure and overnight (B,L)
+In the morning, transfer to the airport in time to catch your flight to Muscat.
+Upon arrival, you'll be met by our representative and transferred to the Tulip Inn Hotel or similar where you'll have the rest of the day at your leisure.
+(B,D)

 Muscat to US

-Breakfast at hotel then proceed to the Airport for your flight back home.
+After breakfast at hotel, transfer to the airport for your onward flight back home.
 (B)